Revisiting Active Learning in the Era of Vision Foundation Models: , a simple, effective active learning strategy

-We take inspiration from works like \cite{batchwisedropout, powerensembles}, which leverage query-by-committee to distinguish informative samples.
-It is well-known that dropout on the weights of a classifier during inference simulates an ensemble of models \cite{empiricaldropout}.
+We take inspiration from works like \cite{batchwisedropout} and \cite{powerensembles}, which leverage query-by-committee to distinguish informative samples.
+It is well-known that dropout on the weights of a classifier during inference simulates an ensemble of models \citep{empiricaldropout}.
 However, our strategy is a nuanced but critical change from these works. \dropout is more similar in spirit to ALFA-Mix, which interpolates unlabeled points with anchors to perturb them and tests the consistency of their class predictions.
-Applying dropout perturbs features and those lying close to the decision boundary will have inconsistent predictions, making them candidates for querying.
-Candidate clustering ensures the diversity of selected points as shown in Table \ref{tab:dropout_query}.
-Since label propagation has a detrimental impact on our query, we do not consider it a core component.
+Applying dropout perturbs features, and those lying close to the decision boundary will have inconsistent predictions, making them good candidates for querying.
+Candidate clustering ensures the diversity of selected points, as shown in Table \ref{tab:dropout_query}.
+Since label propagation does not help queries in our experiments, we do not consider it a core component.